 - Schizosaccharomyces pombe (Pombase)

-- provide a set of comprehensive experimental GO annotations for all gene products in all twelve Reference Genomes
+The Reference Genome Project issued a set of comprehensive experimental GO annotations for all gene products in all twelve Reference Genomes and provided tools for using these annotations to infer GO annotations for all fully sequenced genomes.

 - Better annotations: each model organism has unique strengths for probing gene function, and bringing this information together helps to interpret experimental results, which improves the accuracy and consistency of annotations.